 This hidden off-the-beaten-path beach is serene and even has a ton of wildlife.

 10. Esterillos Beach

-The town is surrounded by fields and rainforest and only has a few restaurants and stores as well as some accommodations.
+The town is surrounded by fields and rainforests and only has a few restaurants and stores as well as some accommodations.

 The brown sandy beach is lined by palm trees and coconut trees and experienced surfers love the waves off the coast.
 This pretty beach is worth the visit.